boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {:numbered="false"}

-   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Greg Mirsky, Rüdiger Geib, Nicklous D. Morris, 	Daniele Ceccarelli, Bo Wu, and Xuesong Geng for their review of this document and for providing valuable comments.
+   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Greg Mirsky, Rüdiger Geib, Nicklous D. Morris, 	Daniele Ceccarelli, Bo Wu, Xuesong Geng, and Deborah Brungard for their review of this document and for providing valuable comments.

    Special thanks to Jie Dong and Adrian Farrel for the detailed and careful reviews.